-The consolidated financial statements are prepared on a historical cost basis, except for derivative financial instruments, investment securities at fair value through other comprehensive income (FVOCI), trading investments and financial assets designated at fair value through profit or loss (FVTPL), that have been measured at fair value.
+The consolidated financial statements are prepared on a historical cost basis, except for derivative financial instruments, investment securities at Fair Value Through Other Comprehensive Income (FVTOCI), trading investments and financial assets designated at Fair Value Through Profit and Loss (FVTPL), that have been measured at fair value.
 The carrying values of recognised assets and liabilities that are hedged items in fair value hedges, and are otherwise carried at cost, are adjusted to record changes in fair values attributable to risks that are being hedged.

-The consolidated financial statements are prepared in Bahraini Dinars, which is also the functional and presentation currency of the Bank.
-Furthermore, all values are rounded-off to the nearest millions, except where otherwise indicated.
+The consolidated financial statements are prepared in Bahraini Dinars (BD), which is also the functional and presentation currency of the Group.
+Furthermore, all values are rounded-off to the nearest millions, unless where otherwise indicated.